-To avoid that the trigger for such real-time injection limits would come unexpected, the wind farms need to have a foresight on the expected value on this injection limit, or the operating margin in which they can inject their excess wind generation.
+In view of transparency, the wind parks will be given foresight on the expected value on this injection limit, or the operating margin in which they can inject their excess wind generation.

 This information is an inherent part of the limitations considered in implicit trading with an offshore bidding zone, where capacity calculation will reflect the direction in which capacity is available.
-In case it is not possible to implement an offshore bidding zone (cf. Section 0), a home market setup will be in place.
-Elia intends to mimic similar congestion management approach.
+In case it is not possible to implement an offshore bidding zone, a home market setup will remain in place.
+In such case, Elia intends to mimic similar congestion management approach.
 A best estimate of this injection limit (determined as an operating margin for the wind farms) will be communicated in intraday to allow the wind farms to determine the additional injections which can be supported by the system.
 This will require to take into account the capacity of the HVDC system, the cross-border exchanges in the day-ahead, intraday and balancing market, the capacity traded explicitly with UK, and the generation schedules within the Princess Elisabeth Zone.
 Schedule updates that would go beyond the operating margins of the HVDC system will not be accepted.

 Note that in most of the situations, it remains possible to trade excess energy in at least one direction.
 For example, when the preventive cap will be triggered following export constraints towards Belgium, exporting towards UK remains typically possible.
 Further balancing opportunities to exchange very fast imbalances with the connected regions may mitigate or limit the activation of the measure by allowing to export the excess to, for instance, the United Kingdom or Denmark.
 Also, the availability of balancing cooperation for slower flexibility may limit the duration of the trigger allowing to ensure the export of the excess energy in the aFRR or mFRR timeframe.
-While such balancing cooperations are currently already existing with Denmark, this is not the case with the United Kingdom.
+While such balancing cooperations are expected to exist with Denmark (via the EU balancing energy platforms Mari and Picasso), this is not yet the case with the United Kingdom.
+However, it is Elia ambition to have such balancing cooperation with UK to minimize overall balancing costs.
+Elia plans to initiate these discussions with NESO, the National Energy System Operator in GB, and Energinet.dk towards the commission of the Nautilus and Triton cable.